fastai/course-v3/docs/start_gcp.md

 ```
 Type Y then copy the link and paste it to your browser.
 Choose the google account you used duing step 1, click 'Allow' and you will get a confirmation code to copy and paste to your terminal.

-Then, if you are more than one project, you'll be prompted to choose one:
+Then, if you have more than one project (if already created on your GCP account), you'll be prompted to choose one:
 ```
 Pick cloud project to use:
  [1] [my-project-1]